dougeby/IntuneDocs/InTuneDocs/DeployUse/monitor-apps-in-microsoft-intune.md

 # Monitor app deployments in Microsoft Intune

 ## Monitor an app deployment
-You can see the apps you manage, and their deployment status in the Intune administration console.
+You can see the apps you manage, and the status of any deployments in the Intune administration console.

 ### To view the apps you manage and their status
 In the **Apps** workspace, click the **Apps** node, then click **Apps**.